academe/laravel-google-api-auth/README.md

   This will result in an exception when it is used.
 The action will be to catch the exception, attempt to renew the access token, then try the same action again.
 How we would wrap that is not clear.
+* Think of a way to handle race conditions on access token renewals.
+It probably won't be a problem, as the renewal token can be reused, so an old access token will always be caught by exception and renewed.